jedevc/HackTheMidlandsCTF20/README.md

 ![](./images/banner.png)

-This is the repo for all the challenges built for and run at the HackTheMidlands 2020 CTF :tada: :tada:
+This is the repo for all the challenges built for and run as the CTF mini-event run at HackTheMidlands 2020 :tada: :tada:

 It's also got a whole bunch of other stuff, like CTFd site resources, deployment scripts, etc.